AJ82981/Cardiovascular_Risk_Prediction/README.md

 Each of these models was trained, evaluated, and fine-tuned to provide the best possible predictions for cardiovascular risk assessment.
 The validation metrics mentioned above demonstrate the performance of each model on the validation dataset.

 ---

-Each of these models was trained, evaluated, and fine-tuned to provide the best possible predictions for cardiovascular risk assessment.
-Validation metrics such as accuracy, precision, recall, and F1 score demonstrate the performance of each model on the validation dataset.